larrylawl/CS3243-project-1/README.md

 **Unit Tests.** Within `puzzle.solve()`, there is a default driver test method `self.test()`, which performs unit tests.

 ## How to debug?
-1. Running `runner.py` will show every action and state from the initial state to the goal state.
+1. Running `runner.py` prints every action and state from the initial state to the goal state.
 2. For IDS, `Puzzle.iterative_deepening_search(puzzle, debug=True` will print every explored state (including unsuccessful explorations)